The Miscellany: The Munich Shakespeare Library Blog

 - The Tempest, illustrated by Edmund Dulac

-- David Garrick's edition of "Romeo & Juliet"
+- David Garrick's edition of "Romeo and Juliet"

 - Double Falsehood